Table of Contents

 In December 2023, Amnesty International released the impactful report titled ‘REMOVED FROM OUR LAND FOR DEFENDING IT’ that exposes the human rights violations committed by Canadian authorities, British Columbia, CGL Pipeline Ltd., TC Energy and Forsythe Security against those opposing the pipeline through Wet’suwet’em territory.

-Join us for a conversation with Chief Dsta'hyl: Canada's First Prisoner of Conscience
+A conversation with Chief Dsta'hyl: Canada's First Prisoner of Conscience

 Amnesty International’s main objective is to ensure stopping the criminalization of Wet’suwet’en and other indigenous land defenders, including, dropping the criminal charges against land defenders who are awaiting trial.